sadeq221/SocialMedia/README.md

 Like requirements folder, The settings also has three files: base.py, development.py and production.py.
 The first has all the necessary configuration for the project.
 The second inherits from the first and adds some development-specific configuration.
 While the production.py in addition to inheriting from the base, it has the production-specific confgs.

 #### /app
-This is the main and only app of the project.
+This is the main app of the project.
 It includes:

 ##### /tests
 This is a folder containig all the necessary tests like testing views, models and urls